-Step 35
+Step 36

-- Using the same procedure as before, slowly pull the top adhesive tab to remove it.
-Try not to snag the adhesive on anything. - A Be careful not to fling the battery from the iPhone as the final adhesive strip comes out. - If you removed all the adhesive strips successfully, skip the next step. - Otherwise, continue with the next step below.
+• Pull the remaining adhesive tab using the same procedure.
+Try not to snag the adhesive on anything.

+A Be careful not to fling the battery from the iPhone as the final adhesive strip comes out.

+- If you removed all the adhesive strips successfully, skip the next step. - Otherwise, continue with the next step below.

-Step 36 - How to remove a stuck battery
+Step 37 - How to remove a stuck battery

-- If you're still having trouble removing the battery, apply a few drops of high concentration (90% or higher) isopropyl alcohol under the edge of the battery in the area of the broken adhesive strip(s). - Wait about one minute for the alcohol solution to weaken the adhesive. - Use an opening pick or the flat end of a spudger to gently lift the battery. - △ Don't try to forcefully lever the battery out.
+- If you're still having trouble removing the battery, apply a few drops of high concentration (90% or higher) isopropyl alcohol under the edge of the battery in the area of the broken adhesive strip(s). - Wait about one minute for the alcohol solution to weaken the adhesive. - Use an opening pick or the flat end of a spudger to gently lift the battery.
+Don't try to forcefully lever the battery out.
 If needed, apply a few more drops of alcohol to further weaken the adhesive.
 Never deform or puncture the battery with your pry tool.

-Step 37 - Remove the battery
+Step 38 - Remove the battery

-- Remove the battery. - ⚠ Do not reinstall a damaged or deformed battery, as doing so is a potential safety hazard. - If there's any alcohol solution remaining in the phone, carefully wipe it off before installing your new battery. - If your new battery didn't come with adhesive preinstalled, refer to this guide for help replacing the adhesive strips. - Perform a force restart after reassembly.
+• Remove the battery.

+\triangle Do not reinstall a damaged or deformed battery, as doing so is a potential safety hazard.

+If there's any alcohol solution remaining in the phone, carefully wipe it off before installing your new battery.

+If your new battery didn't come with adhesive preinstalled, refer to this guide for help replacing the adhesive strips.

+Perform a force restart after reassembly.
 This can prevent several issues and simplify troubleshooting.